section-engineering-education/engineering-education/content/articles/safe-args-in-android/index.md

 ---

 ### Introduction
 Data sharing in Android involves passing arguments between fragments in navigation action.
 This not only enhances communication between the destinations involved but also establishes a continuous flow of the application.
-In the past few years, Android developers made use of the Android Bundle class which was one of the techniques to share data across activities.
+In the past few years, Android developers made use of the Android Bundle class which was one of the techniques of sharing data across activities.
 This came with a bunch of cons among which is the tedious work the developer had to do, unreliability due to the manual approach, and lack of type safety that could easily crash the application.

 The Navigation components API, (part of [Jetpack](https://developer.android.com/jetpack) libraries) is a MAD(Modern Android Development) approach that solves these problems by introducing `SafeArgs` - a plugin that allows you to pass data in a more efficient, safe, and encapsulated way.

 #### Prerequisites
 To follow through this tutorial, you need to be familiar with;
 - Basic usage of Android studio.
 - Kotlin programming.
 - Imperative paradigm concepts in Android development.